 It is still unlimited for now, although for a period of time.
 Google announced on 11th November 2020 that Google Photos will end its free unlimited storage on June 1st, 2021.

-Once more than 15 GB of the account have been used, Google Photos will start charging for it.
+Once more than 15 GB of the account has been used, Google Photos will start charging for it.
 Note that all photos and videos uploaded before June 1st, 2021 won’t count to the 15 GB limit.

 As for now, there is no Google Photos storage limit, which is a great advantage by itself over almost any other cloud service.
 In the unlimited High-Quality setting, Google will compress the photos and save them at 16MP.
 Videos will be compressed to 1080p (Full-HD resolution).